spirit-warrior/ammas-tour-2024/README.md

 ---

-We need the same type of lifting system for adjusting the height of Amma's chair during darshan.
-It would probably be much the same as the system for the peetham as described above.
+We need a similar lifting system for adjusting the height of Amma's chair during darshan.
+If possible, it should be much the same as the system for the peetham.

 The height and other specifications will be posted here soon.
-It seems there will be enough room under the chair for the lifting system, more room than under the peetham.
+The space under the chair is differs greatly from the space under the peetham.
+So the design may need to be quite different.

 </details>

 ---

+## Photo Archives - Lifting systems

+---

 <details>
-<summary><b>Archives - Photos of Mechanical Lifting System - Amritapuri</b></summary>
+<summary><b>Mechanical Lifting System - Amritapuri</b></summary>

 ---